-This spectral shift could be caused by the strong stratospheric winds between the eastern and western limbs of Saturn.
-Earlier, \citet{ca10} also showed the millimeter-wavelength spectral line of Saturn was shifted --9.2 km s$^{-1}$ for the eastern limb line-of-sight and 7.7 km s$^{-1}$ for the western limb line-of-sight using the atmospheric radiative transfer model.
-Our estimated shift of the HCN emission line for both eastern and western limbs was similar to \citet{ca10}.
-After the extraction of the individual HCN line from the eastern and western limbs of Saturn, we stacked both limb spectrums into a single spectral profile to understand the Doppler shifting of HCN.
-The resultant emission spectrum of HCN for both limbs was presented in Figure~\ref{fig:HCNSPEC}.
-In Figure.~\ref{fig:HCNSPEC}, the center position (i.e., 0 km s$^{-1}$) is the theoretical peak position of HCN (354.505 GHz), but we observed that the HCN spectra in the eastern limb (blue profile) shifted --9.2 km s$^{-1}$ (354.516 GHz) and for the western limb (black profile), the peak of HCN was shifted at 8.36 km s$^{-1}$ (354.494 GHz).
-Additionally, we also created the channel maps of HCN in the atmosphere of Saturn, which is shown in Figure~\ref{fig:linemap}.
-The channel map clearly indicates the HCN molecule circulating from the eastern limb to the western limbs of Saturn via the north pole.
+This spectral shift could have been caused by strong stratospheric winds between the eastern and western limbs of Saturn.
+Earlier, \citet{ca10} also showed the millimeter-wavelength spectral line of Saturn is shifted --9.2 km s$^{-1}$ for the eastern limb line-of-sight and 7.7 km s$^{-1}$ for the western limb line-of-sight using the atmospheric radiative transfer model.
+Our estimated shift in the HCN emission line for both the eastern and western limbs is similar to that of \citet{ca10}.
+Except for HCN, we also detected emission lines of CO (J = 3--2) at a frequency of 345 GHz from the eastern and western limbs of Saturn.
+We did not observe any other complex molecules that are chemically connected to HCN, such as CH$_{2}$NH.
+We did not present the CO emission line in this paper because the emission line of CO is a known molecule in the stratosphere of Saturn \citep{no86, ca09}.